JakeD520/Lucian/03_Episodes/S01E02/Scene 2.md

 Lucian draws slow, contemplative.

 **LUCIAN**
 When the illusion becomes the thing they trust…
-the Pattern bends around it.

-Evander shrugs, inspecting the cigar wrapper.
+Evander shrugs, inspecting the cigar.

 **EVANDER**
-Patterns bend.
+Illusions bend.
 You stare long enough, you’ll find earthquakes in the grain.

 Lucian looks at him — not annoyed, just tired.